Sore Knees and Flat Feet

 Jennifer's Response:

-I have many clients who use Pilates Equipment that have had knee replacements and also have arthritis joint pain in the knees and have much success with reformer exercises footwork exercises.
+I have many clients who use the Pilates Equipment who have had knee replacements and also have arthritis joint pain in the knees.

-Most of the leg strengthening exercises can be done lying with the use of spring tension, doing this stretches and strengthens the muscles that support the knee joint at the same time without putting undo pressure right in the joint.
+Most of the leg strengthening exercises can be done lying with the use of spring tension.
+Spring resistance helps to stretch and strengthen the muscles which support the knee joint at the same time without putting undo pressure right in the joint.

-I too have flat feet and the footwork positions on the reformer and wunda chair help to strengthen and correct my feet while correcting the posture of the legs all the way up into the pelvis.
+I too have flat feet and the footwork positions on the Reformer and Wunda Chair help to strengthen and correct my feet while correcting the posture of my legs all the way up into the hips.

 Sometimes the footbar can be a little hard.
 You can wrap it or cushion it as much as you need to make it comfortable for you to do the footwork.